Dollar Cost Averaging for New Investors

 Dollar-cost averaging can best be described as a formulaic approach to systematically investing either a fixed amount of currency or acquiring a fixed number of share units at predetermined intervals to slowly build a position in a security.

 That is, instead of investing assets in a lump sum, the investor works his way into a position by slowly buying smaller amounts over a longer period of time.
 It spreads the cost basis out over several years and at different prices, providing insulation against future changes in market price.
 It means that during times of rapidly rising share prices, the investor will have a higher cost basis than he or she otherwise would have had.
 During times of collapsing stock prices, the investor will have a lower cost basis than he or she otherwise would have had.

 An Overview of How an Investor Might Setup a Plan

 To begin a dollar-cost averaging plan, an investor needs to do three main things.

 - Decide exactly how much money he or she can invest each month.
-It's important to make certain that the amount committed is financially prudent and affordable so the amount can remain consistent over a length of time.
+It's important to make certain that the amount committed is financially prudent and affordable so that the amount can remain consistent over a length of time.
 Otherwise, the plan will not be as effective.

 It's easier to demonstrate the mechanics of a dollar-cost averaging plan by walking you through a hypothetical example.
 Imagine that you have $15,000 you'd like to invest in shares of ABC, Inc., a fictional company.